tischda/refresh/README.md

 ### Usage

 ~~~
-Usage of refresh:
+Usage of refresh.exe:
+  -delay=20ms: Delays in milliseconds before sending VK_RETURN
   -title="Environment Variables": localized version of title
   -version=false: print version and exit
 ~~~

-Example (FR):
+Example (FR: mind the apostrophe, it's not a single quote!):

 ~~~
-C:\>refresh.exe -title "Variables d'environnement"
+C:\>refresh.exe -title "Variables d’environnement"
 ~~~

-The "Environment Variables" window should pop up for a second and disappear.
+The "Environment Variables" window should pop up for a short time and disappear.

 ### References